PeiranHan/PeiranHan.github.io/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin

-  - block: collection
-    id: posts
-    content:
-      title: Recent Posts
-      subtitle: ''
-      text: ''
-      # Choose how many pages you would like to display (0 = all pages)
-      count: 3
-      # Filter on criteria
-      filters:
-        folders:
-          - post
-        author: ""
-        category: ""
-        tag: ""
-        exclude_featured: false
-        exclude_future: false
-        exclude_past: false
-        publication_type: ""
-      # Choose how many pages you would like to offset by
-      offset: 0
-      # Page order: descending (desc) or ascending (asc) date.
-      order: desc
-    design:
-      # Choose a layout view
-      view: compact
-      columns: '2'

   - block: portfolio
     id: news
     content: